Going Back to College at 40? Here’s How.

 By 2020, nearly one in five college and graduate students will be over age 35.

-What to look for in an online school
+What to look for in an online school when going back to college at 40:

 In addition to reputation and accreditation, there are several factors that non traditional students should consider when comparing online colleges.
 Is at least 25% of the student population age 25 or older?
-Does the school offer options like degree pacing, college credit for life experience, dual credit opportunities and accelerated programs?
+Does the school offer best options like degree pacing, college credit for life experience, dual credit opportunities and accelerated programs?

 These 7 colleges above tick the boxes in offering high quality and flexibility for adults going back to school at 40.